FlowFuse/website/src/blog/2024/09/how-to-scrap-data-from-web-with-node-red.md

 ## Web scrapping with Node-RED

 In this section, we will guide you through the process of scraping data from publicly available websites using Node-RED.
-We'll start with a demonstration of extracting data from the website that allows specifically available internet for this purpose, we will scrap the countries data from this page https://www.scrapethissite.com/pages/simple/
+We will demonstrate how to extract data from a website specifically designed for scraping practice.
+For this example, we will scrape country data from the page at `https://www.scrapethissite.com/pages/simple/`.

 ### Sending Requests to a Webpage